 3. You’re not having enough sleep

 The micro-tears that are responsible for muscle-growth need rest to reconstruct themselves and grow stronger.
-That happens When you are asleep!
-You have to rest and feed your muscles between exercises or workouts or you’ll tear them down and they will become weaker.
+That happens when you are asleep!
+You have to rest and feed your muscles between exercises or workouts, or you’ll tear them down, and they will become weaker.
 Over time, you run the risk of over-training, which may result in injury, and probably even more sleep troubles.

 4.You’re inconsistent with your routine

 If you are serious about adding on some muscle, then the best way to do this is with three intense resistance exercise sessions and two lighter intensity workouts weekly.
 You need to have consistency in your workout program, hitting at least each muscle group twice a week to build muscle.
 If you’re looking to switch up exercises, I suggest swaps such as sumo squats instead of traditional squats; step-ups on a bench instead of lunges.
-These types of variation are very effective in building muscles, but the weights you’re using must still be fairly heavy.
+These types of variation are very useful in building muscles, but the weights you’re using must still be relatively heavy.